rhysd/NyaoVim/README.md

 ### Getting Started

 You can install NyaoVim as [npm package](https://www.npmjs.com/package/nyaovim).
 Currently no packaging release is available yet.
+If you use Windows and haven't install Neovim yet, please read [first tips](docs/tips.md) at first.

 ```sh
 $ npm install -g nyaovim